-WLT 1912 - Special Problems in Welding and Cutting Technology.
+WLT 191(1-6) - Special Problem in Welding and Cutting Technology.

-A course to provide the students with an opportunity to utilize skills and knowledge gained in other Welding and Cutting Technology courses.
+A course to provide students with an opportunity to utilize skills and knowledge gained in other Welding and Cutting Technology courses.
 The instructor and student work closely together to select a topic and establish criteria for completion of the project.
-Four hours laboratory.
-Two hours credit.
+Variable credit is awarded on the basis of one semester hour per 45 industrial contact hours.
+45 to 270 instruction hours.
+One to six hours credit.